 Does insurance cover therapy?

 Yes, most health insurance plans cover some or all of the cost of therapy for in-network therapists.
-If your health insurance covers therapy sessions, you may only need to pay a copay at each session, typically $20 - $40.
+If your health insurance covers therapy sessions, you may only need to pay a copay at each session, typically $20 to $40.
 If you have a high deductible plan, you would pay the full session fee until you reach the deductible amount and your health insurance benefits apply.
-Unfortunately, however, due to low pay, paperwork needed, and privacy reasons, many therapists are not in-network with health insurances.
+However, due to low pay, paperwork needed, and privacy reasons, many therapists are not in-network with health insurances.

 How do I find out if a therapist takes my insurance?

 To find out if a therapist takes your insurance, call the therapist’s office to inquire directly.
 The therapist’s office will be able to tell you whether they are in-network with your health insurance or not.
 You can also contact your health insurance company to ensure your services will be covered, or to learn what out-of-network benefits you may be able to use.
 If your therapist is not in-network with your health insurance but your insurance plan offers out-of-network benefits, they may be able to reimburse you for some of the costs.

 How much does therapy in New York City cost?

 A typical therapy session in NYC costs between $125 to $250 per session if you are paying out-of-pocket.
 If you find an in-network provider, your health insurance company pays for the majority of the session fee so that you only pay the regular copay rates, typically ranging from $20 - $40 per session.
 If you are seeing an out-of-network psychologist or therapist, you can also: (1) apply for reimbursement using your health insurance’s out-of-network benefits or (2) inquire with the the therapist to see if they offer a “sliding scale,” which is a reduced fee based on your income and financial resources.